WBgrok/wbmarkov/readme.md

 	- import wbmarkov
 	- connect to the model DB
 	- create a parser object, passing a dbapi2 connection object
-	- get the parser to parse individual strings (eg if hooking this to a chatbot)
+	- get the parser to parse individual strings (eg. if hooking this to a chatbot)
 	- get the parser to parse and load a text file

 2) Generate some stuff